 There’s just something about that layered, cozy look that celebrates both the warmth of the wood grain and the soft texture of the rug material, too.
 A rug can complete a room, and a rug can also be the jumping off point for an entire room design!

 When it comes to choosing a new rug for a room in our homes, there are a few questions I like to ask myself.
-I promise, it’s not difficult with this simple process in mind!
+I promise, it’s not difficult with this simple process for inspiration in the back of your mind!

 - What is the usage of the room you’re putting it in? (ie, high traffic, low traffic, kids’ space, etc)